Love in Kilnerry: Post-production

-Post-production spanned throughout 2018 as Keith sought Jon Wilson to edit the film at Pinewood Studios in London, the music was written and performed by the score composer Randy Edelman, visual FX were created by Brian DeMetz, and colored by Andrew Geary at Company 3.
-Early edits of the film were shown to audiences at film festivals throughout 2019 as peer reviews.
-The film, its crews, and actors garnered forty-five awards and twenty-six nominations internationally.
-Tania Fisher wrote that "The only explanation that can be given to the deeply felt emotions from people who are somehow relating to an incredibly unlikely scenario is that Daniel has the power and skill to zero-in on human fears and relationships."
+Post-production took place throughout 2018.
+Keith sought Jon Wilson to edit the film at Pinewood Studios in London, the music was written and performed by the score composer Randy Edelman, visual FX were created by Brian DeMetz, and the film was colored by Andrew Geary at Company 3.
+Early edits of the film were shown to audiences at film festivals throughout 2019.
+These early edits gained international awards and nominations, with awards including Best Original Screenplay from the San Diego International Film Festival and Best Comedy from the Manhattan Film Festival.

 Distribution

 The global COVID-19 pandemic halted the industry in April 2020 and it wasn't until July 2021 that Mutiny Pictures acquired North American distribution rights with the intention of putting the movie in theaters nationwide in early 2022.
-In 2022, Daniel Keith was granted the p.g.a. mark from the Producers Guild of America to be used in the film credits for his extensive work as one of the film's producers.
-His company, Archway Pictures, then took over theatrical distribution from Mutiny Pictures.
+In 2022, Daniel Keith's company, Archway Pictures, took over theatrical distribution from Mutiny Pictures.

 Portsmouth, New Hampshire Early Release

-As a way of thanking the residents of Portsmouth, New Hampshire, for not only appearing in the film but also helping make it, Archway Pictures released the film early for one day only on April 9, 2022.
+As a way of thanking the residents of Portsmouth, New Hampshire, Archway Pictures released the film early for one day only on April 9, 2022.
 Mayor Deaglan McEachern signed a proclamation renaming Portsmouth on April 9 of every year and declaring every April 9 "Kilnerry Day".
 The businesses in the downtown Market Square changed their names and Portsmouth Brewery created the Kilnerry Ale.
 The executive producer, and local resident of Portsmouth, Steve Scott, told the Foster's Daily Democrat, "The folks from the film usually come into a community (and hear) 'They're blocking my streets with actors again making a quick buck.'
-Here they were greeted with open arms.
-Who gets a city to change its name!
-Who gets to do that?"
+Here they were greeted with open arms."